moderndatacompany/dataos.info/docs/resources/stacks/talos/index.md

 - **Rapid API Development:** Talos transforms your SQL queries into APIs swiftly, allowing developers to focus on higher-level application logic rather than manual API coding.
 Talos utilizes [SQL templates](/resources/stacks/talos/set_up/) to streamline API creation, reducing development time and complexity.

-- **Enhanced Performance:** Talos employs in-memory database as a caching layer to enhance query speed and minimize API response times, ensuring a more efficient interaction with data sources.
 - **Enhanced Performance:** Talos employs in-memory database as a [caching layer](/resources/stacks/talos/recipes/caching/) to enhance query speed and minimize API response times, ensuring a more efficient interaction with data sources.

 - **Scalability and Maintenance:** A structured, template-driven approach makes it easier to scale and maintain APIs, adapting to changes in data schemas or business logic with minimal manual intervention.